Honolulu Kyudojo At Mau'umae FAQs

 What is being done to ensure safety from arrows?

-The entire shooting range will be surrounded by arrow-impermeable barriers, including a “sky-barrier” netting to preclude arrows going up and out from the dojo.
+The entire shooting range will be surrounded by arrow-impermeable barriers, including a metal “skynet barrier” to preclude arrows going up and out from the dojo, a metal barrier on the side abutting the dog park, and the mauka barrier will be ballistic netting wiht a secondary containment consisting of a solid wood fence.
 A qualified “Rangemaster” will always be present any time archery activity occurs.
-All users will have to complete a range safety course before being allowed to use the facility.
+All users will have to complete a rangesafety course before being allowed to use the facility.
+Please see the blog for more safety insights.

 Can western archery be done at the facility?